madelinemarshall/BlueTidesMockImageCatalogue/README.md

 ### Catalogue Creation

-These observations are created with the SynthObs package for producing synthetic observations (https://github.com/stephenmwilkins/SynthObs).
+These observations are created with the [SynthObs](https://github.com/stephenmwilkins/SynthObs) package for producing synthetic observations.
 The image creation is described in detail in Marshall et al. (submitted).
 Briefly, each star particle in a galaxy in BlueTides is assigned a spectral energy distribution (SED) using BPASS (version 2.2.1; Stanway & Eldridge